 - leave the diversion agreement in place and let you return to the program.14

 Arrested in Denver or Golden?
 Call us for help…

 If you or someone you know has been arrested or charged with a crime in Denver, our experienced lawyers may be able to negotiate a pretrial diversion, deferred prosecution or a plea bargain.

 Our knowledge of the local courts and the prosecutors with the Denver District Attorney and the Jefferson County District Attorney puts us in a prime position to help you obtain the best possible resolution of your Colorado criminal charges.

-To schedule your free consultation, complete the form on this page or call us at our Denver home office:
+To schedule your consultation, complete the form on this page or call us at our Denver home office:

 Colorado Legal Defense Group

 - 18-1.3-101 (4) C.R.S.

 - 18-1.3-101 (5) and (6) C.R.S.